davibelo/FullStackWebDevDjangoHTMX/createDjangoNotes.md

 It create some files:

-- admin.py to link models with admin panel
-- models.py to contain models that represent rows of database
-- app.py to configure the app and import from django project
-- tests.py for writing tests for the application
-- views.py for the writting application endpoints or logic for various urls
-- migrations folder to store database migrations if application makes ant database changes
+admin.py to link models with admin panel models.py to contain models that represent rows of database app.py to configure the app and import from django project tests.py for writing tests for the application views.py for the writting application endpoints or logic for various urls migrations folder to store database migrations if application makes ant database changes

+- Add your app in INSTALLED_APPS array on settings.py

 ## Django App flow